tedchoward/tidbits/_posts/2011-12-12-what-does-discover-mean.md

 That's how you come up with *Connect* and *Discover*.
 These are abstract concepts, not product features.
-To someone who already knows what Twitter is capable of, *Connect* and *Discover* are great words that succintly distill the full potential of Twitter.
+To someone who already knows what Twitter is capable of, *Connect* and *Discover* are great words that succinctly distill the full potential of Twitter.
 To someone that doesn't know anything about Twitter, these words mean nothing.
 They need to be explained in the context of Twitter.